 What is integration testing?

-A typical software project consists of multiple software units, usually coded by different developers.
-Integration testing combines those software units logically, and tests them as a group.
+A typical software project consists of multiple software units and components, typically coded by several developers.
+Integration testing combines those software units and components in a logical and strategic fashion, testing them in pairs of integrations and as a group.

-Essentially, integration testing verifies whether or not the individual modules or services that make up your application work well together.
-The purpose of this level of testing is to expose defects in the interaction between these software modules when they are integrated.
+Essentially, integration testing verifies whether or not the individual modules or services that make up your application work together as expected.
+The purpose of this level of testing is to expose defects in the interaction between different modules when they are integrated into the codebase.

 Key differences